Ivan Bogachev

 Evolutionary theory of behavior

-This page includes the lecture notes with the main ideas for the evolutionary theory of behavior (2025).
-The overall text is the same as in the printed book (available as PDF) with some grammar corrections, additional comments for clarity, and links to the posts with more information.
+The overall text is more or less the same as in the printed version with some minor corrections, additional comments for clarity (marked with a ⇑ sign), and links to the posts with more information.

 This is the first part of my experimental project aimed at resolving the theory crisis in psychology and psychiatry and bringing new approaches to the field.